 More than ever, municipalities are harnessing the power of technology to help them digitally transform internal operations and service delivery so they can work better.
 When implementing various digital initiatives, proper security protocols should be observed to protect both IT and the privacy of residents.
 During procurement, in the RFP process, municipalities should build in strong requirements for vendors to prove how they will secure data from potential cyber threats.
+Municipal IT and systems staff should work with procurement and risk management to have cybersecurity requirements as mandatory and weighted during evaluation.

 Many municipalities often outsource functions and rely on third-party service providers and other vendors for a range of services such as credit card processing and payroll services.
-To combat cyber security threats municipal governments must conduct adequate due diligence and risk management assessments on all third-party vendors that have access to any confidential data and that interact with municipal networks and systems, verifying that they are capable of complying with all relevant data security laws.
+To combat cyber security threats municipal governments must conduct adequate risk management assessments on all third-party vendors that have access to any confidential data and that interact with municipal networks and systems, verifying that they can comply with all relevant data security laws.
 This can be accomplished by having vendors complete a comprehensive due diligence questionnaire.
 Municipalities should also require all vendors to provide security documentation.
 Furthermore, municipalities should impose contractual obligations on vendors, requiring up to date on-time patching of vulnerabilities, prompt reporting of potential cyber incidents, cooperation in investigating an incident and preserving relevant evidence, etc.

 As part of ongoing third-party due diligence, municipal governments should evaluate vendors for compliance and risk on an annual basis.
+Where it is not possible to do this for all vendors, since municipalities may be dealing with hundreds or even thousands of partners, it should be done for critical ones based on risk assessments and perhaps through self-assessments for others.
 To effectively manage vendor risk, municipal governments should consider creating a vendor database to collect and store due diligence information, risk ratings, and monitoring information.
 The database could also include current and past versions of contracts as well as exceptions to vendor policies and procedures.
 By constantly maintaining and updating vendor records, municipalities can further minimize their cyber security risks.